-Using animal fat from butchering, usually once a year as an event in fall, the Colonists revolutionized the potash soap and lye recipe brought from England.
+Using animal fat from butchering, usually once a year as an event in fall, the early colonists and pioneers revolutionized the potash soap and lye recipe brought from England.

 27. Making your own beer

-Native Americans were the first to brew beer by using corn, teaching the early European Settlers and Virginian colonists.
+Native Americans were the first to brew beer by using corn, teaching the early European settlers and Virginian colonists.
 Almost every culture in civilization used some form of beer to drink, celebrate, and barter with.

 28. Building your own well